-Browsing 60 - 70 results of 197 programs for subject - Astronomy/Space Science
+Browsing 60 - 70 results of 199 programs for subject - Astronomy/Space Science

+Sea life can sometimes serve as a marker to help navigators stay on track.
+Shorty Bertelmann describes how one such living marker, a pod of dolphins, helped him see what navigation is really about.
 Video teaser for the upcoming launch of the new Exploratorium website, 'Never Lost'.
 Learn a little bit about Polynesian Navigation in anticipation of the full website What motivates modern navigators?
 That depends on who you ask.
 But many explain their passion for voyaging in terms of kuleana--responsibility.
 The intertwining of astronomy, Hawaiian ancestry, and traditional navigation are the subject of this video featuring astrophysicist Paul Coleman, cultural historian Koa Rice, and captain Billy Richards.
 Ken Murphy, creator of A History of the Sky— a time-lapse visualization that will span an entire year—talks about his project during the After Dark event, Resolution.

 Which is farthest away from the earth, the stars or Pluto?
 The answer may be obvious to you, but a lot of people get this wrong.
 Listen to TI director Linda Shore as she presents a little survey about how things are arranged in the heavens—and explains what the surprising results mean.
 Is water ice present or absent in a crater near the moon's south pole?
 NASA’s Lunar CRater Observing and Sensing Satellite (LCROSS) mission is seeking a definitive answer.
 Join Exploratorium staff for a special Webcast featuring live coverage of LCROSS crashing into the moon!
 Our team will be broadcasting live from the 36" Refractor Telescope at Lick Observatory on Mt.
 Hamilton, where we’ll watch the impact and investigate how this intentional crash could reveal the existence of water ice.
 Dr. Laura Peticolas is a physicist at UC Berkeley's Space Physics Research group.
 She studies the Aurora to learn more about the Earth and the workings of our Solar System.
 She's currently working with NASA's Mars data to understand why the Martian aurora looks the way it does.
 In this podcast she discusses her research, her inspiration and how and why scientists sonify data.
 Astrophysicist and native Hawaiian Dr. Paul Coleman is used to operating in the worlds of both science and spiritual tradition.
 But in this short podcast, he tells a story of one time when those two worlds clashed, and he was reminded of the importance of remembering his native roots.